aelfimow/autosar-every-day/day81/README.md

 Overall mechanisms and concepts: Components (p.
 14)
 * Example: `SeatHeatingControl`
 * Example: `SeatHeating`
-* There can be several instances3 of the same component in a vehicle system (p.
+* There can be several instances of the same component in a vehicle system (p.
 15)
 * Example: `SHCFrontLeft`, `SHCFrontRight`

 Specification items (p.
 16)